 - Add yogurt mixture along with fruit mixture into each popsicle mold by rotating between the yogurt and the fruit.

 - Fill all most in a similar fashion, close the lid, and freeze overnight.
 It’s that easy.

 I set them in popsicle mold overnight and when I woke up the next day it was like Christmas!
-I couldn’t wait to run them under hot water, and get those babies out of the mold and taste them.
-And when I did I was blown away.
-I cannot describe it other than tasting like the faint memory of a watermelon Jolly Rancher in a really healthy way.
+The excitement of tasting them the next day was top on my list.
+Its taste reminded me of a healthy Jolly Rancher.
 If you could ever call a dairy-free yogurt popsicle bliss – this would be the popsicle.
-It tasted like Summer, and it made me long for hot and sweaty July days in Manhattan.
+Tastes like Summer.

 Healthy Watermelon Papaya Yogurt Popsicles (dairy-free)